 We are proud to say that we have helped make doing a Whole30 easier for thousands of people through our Whole30 meal plans.
 In fact, over 20,000 people have downloaded our meal plans and shopping lists to help guide them along their Whole30 journey.
 We are hand in hand with these people as they go through the Whole30, giving them tips and advice – and we also solicit feedback and hear common struggles.

 The Whole30 is a strict elimination diet, which is a huge change for most people.
-One of the most common struggles we hear from people is some version of this – “My husband (or kids) will only eat (blank), how do I keep everyone happy and not cook two separate meals every day?”
+One of the most common struggles we hear from people is some version of this – “My spouse/partner (or kids) will only eat (blank), how do I keep everyone happy and not cook two separate meals every day?”

 Hearing this is really like a punch in the gut for us.
 Here people are trying to make significant changes; to try healthy eating and improve their lives.
 However, instead of providing support, their significant other chooses to stay stuck in their ways and continue on the same old path.